American Addiction Centers Photo

 • Helping people make behavioral changes that promote abstinence.

-• Encouraging participation in community-based support systems, such as Alcoholics Anonymous (AA).
+• Encouraging participation in community-based programs, such as Alcoholics Anonymous (AA).

 • Identifying and addressing a wide range of problems that people may face, such as housing, employment, or probation rules.